FrancisKRZ/Rummy/README.md

 Documenting All Sources, Helped Received (if any) and Design Choices.

+The project is organized in two separate directories, Interfaces and Sources...

-                        - How to run the project
+    How to compile & run:
-                        - Run in terminal:
-                                Compile:  javac *.java
+        javac -d .
+Proj2.java
-                                Run:      java Proj2
+        java Proj2

+    How it works:
 User will be asked to provide the number of virtual player(s) It shall run the Table with the appropiate amount of virtualized players.
 The Virtual Players follow a basic algorithm: